Do you want to add security questions to your WordPress login screen?

 If you want to use the plugin with more users or users who are not administrators, then you will need to purchase a premium license.

-Upon activation, you need to visit the Multi-factor Authentication » Two Factor page to set up the plugin.
+Upon activation, you need to visit the Multi-factor Authentication » Two Factor page to adjust the plugin settings.
 Once there, simply click the ‘Configure’ button that you will find at the bottom of the Security Questions section.

 On the next page, you can select two questions from the dropdown menus.
 You will have to type the third question yourself.